rparadela/bradi/README.md

 ## Raw Data

-Raw census data are not included in this repository due to file size.
-Data can be downloaded from:
+Raw census data are not included in this repository.
+They can be downloaded from:

 - **Census data (2000, 2010, 2022)**: https://www.ibge.gov.br/estatisticas/sociais/populacao/9663-censo-demografico
   Navigate to the desired census year and select *Agregados por Setores Censitários*
 - **Shapefiles (2010)**: https://geoftp.ibge.gov.br/organizacao_do_territorio/malhas_territoriais/
 - **IBP (BrazDep)**: Available at https://cidacs.bahia.fiocruz.br/ibp/

+---

+## Processed Data Availability

+The processed datasets used to calculate the BrADI are not included in this GitHub repository.
+They are available from the corresponding author upon reasonable request.
+Please contact Regina Paradela at **regina.paradela@gbhi.org**.

 ---